ferry-develops/Ferry-Bot/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-By submitting this report, you are agreeing that:
+By submitting this request, you are agreeing that:
 - [] This is not a duplicate issue.
 - [] This does not contain any sensitive information.